ChristieKh/bulk-rna-seq/README.md

-# 🧬 Bulk RNA-seq Analysis Pipeline
+# 🧬 Bulk RNA-seq Analysis

 This repository demonstrates a **complete bulk RNA-seq workflow** on public test data (SRA).
 It is designed as a showcase project for interview preparation and portfolio building.